-I worked on a campus for many, many years and that experience combined with my work at mStoner have helped me understand the critical connection between brand strategy and content strategy.
-At mStoner, we define brand as what you stand for in the minds of people you’re trying to reach, influence, and move to action.
-We also think content is the best way to deliver on brand strategy and fuel your marketing tactics.
+I worked on a campus for many, many years and that experience combined with my work as a higher education consultant have helped me understand the critical connection between brand strategy and content strategy.
+Content is the best way to deliver on brand strategy and fuel your marketing tactics.

 Back in July, Disney Pixar released a movie called Monsters University.
 But prior to the release, the Monsters University website and admissions video provided a lot of entertainment to those of us who work in higher ed.
 In several conference presentations about the importance of digital and brand strategy, I’ve referenced the sameness of higher ed marketing messages and used the Monsters University marketing strategy to illustrate my point.
 (There’s a very fine line between comedy and tragedy, you know.)